Legal US Online Poker And Casino Sites

 |Pennsylvania||HB 1235||649 Poker and Casino, 695 Poker-only||John Payne||Moderate|

 |California||AB 431, AB 2863||Poker||Reginald Jones-Sawyer, Mike Gatto, Adam Gray, Isadore Hall III||Slim|

 Pennsylvania is the most likely state to become the fourth in the regulated US interactive gaming market.

-It is supported by Rep. John Payne, who is set to retire after the 2016 session.
-Many proponents of online gambling see 2016 as a “best chance” scenario for passing online gambling regulation in the state.
+It was supported by Rep. John Payne, who retired after the 2016 session.
+Many proponents of online gambling see 2017 as a “best chance” scenario for passing online gambling regulation in the state.